Katakrima

 Pitiful creature.

-Dreams are a rot.
+Dreams are rot.

-White, sickly, transient beauties
+White, sickly, transient things,

 the kind that bloom in a lily,